 CHECK OUT: Health Care at Any Cost?

-For instance, Prudential tends to offer some of the lowest life insurance rates for medical marijuana users because they do not place them in the same risk pool as cigarette smokers.
+For instance, Prudential tends to offer some of the lowest life insurance rates for marijuana users because they do not place them in the same risk pool as cigarette smokers.
+According to Prudential, a preferred non-tobacco rate is granted to users who smoke marijuana no more than three times per week, and insurance applicants must admit to marijuana use during the application process.

 “Based on your marijuana use alone, there is no telling what kind of rates you will be offered.
 You could technically get rates anywhere from substandard to preferred plus,” Quinn says.
-“However, Prudential looks at the reason behind your medical marijuana use, and this means that your rates will be based on the severity of your health condition.”
+“However, a company like Prudential looks at the reason behind your marijuana use, and if it’s for medicinal reasons your rates will be based on the severity of your health condition, not the marijuana use alone.”

 For instance, let’s say a hypothetical man named Jim smokes medical marijuana to help with insomnia.
 As a 50-year-old in otherwise perfect health, Prudential would offer him a preferred plus non-tobacco rate.